 Comparing the Two AP Computer Science Courses

 Earning college credit by passing the AP Computer Science (APCSA) exam or AP Computer Science Principles Exam isn’t easy – and even if you do pass the exam, there’s no guarantee you’ll be given college credit for your efforts if you score less than a five on the test.
-According to figures published by the AP College Board, less than one third of students who took the APCS exams in 2019 scored a five on the test.
+According to figures published by the AP College Board, in 2022 only 23.9% of students taking the APCSA and only 12.4% of students taking the APCSP scored a five on the test.
 Possible scores range from one (the lowest) to five (the highest).

 Although a score of three on the exam is considered “passing”, many colleges and universities won’t grant credit for anything under a five.
 So, what are the advantages of taking an AP class and passing with a five?
 Even if your college or university doesn’t grant credit for your AP scores, your GPA can be raised enough by taking an AP course to get you accepted into a university you might otherwise not qualify for.
 Successfully passing an AP course with a high exam score looks impressive on any university application and is taken into account during course placement.
 Although credit may not be granted, you may be able to skip some lower-level classes due to your coursework and exam scores.